 PHEAA will pay for any claim, loss, liability or expense, including reasonable attorneys' fees, which arises out of or relates to PHEAA's acts or omissions with respect to the services provided to the trust, where the final determination of liability on the part of PHEAA is established by an arbitrator, by a court of law or by way of settlement agreed to by PHEAA.
-The maximum liability on the part of PHEAA for all losses incurred by The First Marblehead Corporation on trust student loans serviced by PHEAA as a result of servicing deficiencies will not exceed 10% of the aggregate initial principal amount of all loans serviced by PHEAA and securitized by The First Marblehead Corporation or its affiliates.
-As of July 31, 2006, the aggregate outstanding principal amount of all loans serviced by PHEAA and securitized by The First Marblehead Corporation or its affiliates equals approximately \$6.8 billion.
+As of August 31, 2007, the aggregate outstanding principal amount of all loans serviced by PHEAA and securitized by The First Marblehead Corporation or its affiliates equals approximately \$10.2 billion.